 Congratulations with purchasing Carin!
 On this page you find the information needed to help you get started.
 Read more also on how to interpret the data and to understand progress in your training.
 If you have questions or technical difficulties, our customer support team will do all her best to help you personally.
 Send us a message firstname.lastname@example.org

-This is what you get when you ordered a Carin Wearables set.
+This is what you get when you ordered a Carin set.

 From left to right:

-- Carin Exercise app (available for Android and iOS)
+- Carin Pelvic Floor Trainer (available for Android and iOS)

 How to start a new cycle

-This is what we advice you to do the day before starting a new cycle:
+This is what we advise you to do the day before starting a new cycle:

 - Download and install the Carin app (App Store or Google play).
-Use the term Carin Exercise to find the app.
+Use the term Carin Pelvic Floor Trainer to find the app

-In the first 72 hours of a cycle you wear the sensor to get an overview of the leakages.
+In the first 24 hours of a week you wear the sensor to get an overview of the leakages.
 Simultaneously the app keeps track of the activities that trigger urine loss.
 You can also keep a drink log to understand your liquid intake.
 You find this overview under the ‘measure’ section.
 Scroll the menu to go through the days.

 Below we give you a step-by-step instructions to get started with the measuring days.
 Make sure to follow the below steps in the correct order:

-- Take the sensor from the charger.
-A green light blinks three times when taken from the charger.
+- Take the sensor from the pod.
+A green light blinks three times when taken from the pod.
 This means it’s ready to use.

 - Snap the sensor in the underwear.
 For it to properly work, make sure to snap it in the correct way.

-- Open the ‘Carin Exercise’ app on your phone.
+- Open the ‘Carin Pelvic Floor Trainer‘ app on your phone.

 - Make sure Bluetooth is on: Your phone or tablet now automatically connects with the sensor (this is the sync part).
 By checking your Bluetooth connection the sensor should be there in your Bluetooth list.
 The name always starts with ‘LSG 1’.
 If you see it there, you can be sure it’s synchronized.

 You can start the training!
-Don’t forget to unsnap the sensor when changing the underwear.
+Don’t forget to unsnap the sensor and remove when changing the underwear.

-After 72 hours until the end of the cycle
+Daily Routine: After 24 hours until the end of the week

 This period is dedicated to pelvic floor exercises in the Carin Exercise programme.

-- Store the sensor away in a safe place.
-Do not charge!
+- Store the sensor away and place in the pod.

 - For best results, we advise you to do the exercises on a daily basis.